unveiler-io/developer-website/blog/2020-09-19-Building-a-React-Native-app-with-verified-location-from-scratch.md

 yarn run android
 ```

-## Integrating with ClaimR
+## Integrating with Unveiler

-Next up we will be integrating with ClaimR by using the [ClaimR React Native client](https://www.npmjs.com/package/@claimr/react-native-client).
+Next up we will be integrating with Unveiler by using our [React Native client](https://www.npmjs.com/package/@claimr/react-native-client).
-This client makes it a lot easier to get started with ClaimR, as it takes care of all the GNSS specifics for you.
+This client makes it a lot easier to get started with Unveiler, as it takes care of all the GNSS specifics for you.
 It's completely open-source, so feel free to dig into it [here](https://github.com/ClaimR/react-native-client) if you're interested to get to know the inner workings.

 ### Install `@claimr/react-native-client` as a Dependency

-Let's start by adding ClaimR's React Native client by running the following command:
+Let's start by adding our React Native client by running the following command:

 ```bash
 yarn add @claimr/react-native-client
 ```

-### Adding the ClaimR Client
+### Adding the Unveiler Client

 Open `App.js` and replace its content with the following code snippet: